 During this time I was in the process of founding a new company with three partners, and my previous boss from Buy Champagne – United Tribes of Africa.
 I was Operations Director for a company specialising in personalised wine labels, and I absolutely looooved my job and all the people I worked with.
-I also used some savings to trade in my car for a Toyota RunX with lower mileage as my Golf had become really unreliable with water tank issue and tyres constantly going flat.
+I also used some savings to trade in my car for a Toyota RunX ‘The Black Panther’ with lower mileage as my Golf had become really unreliable with water tank issue and tyres constantly going flat.

 Something I will never forget is going to see my Doctor around this time for my IBS.
-He had been treating me for a few years now and knew my family well.
-I mentioned my new love and said he was my reward for all the shit things that had happened in my life, and Dr Hough turned around with a look I will never forget, and said “No Andi.
+He had been treating me for over a decade now and knew my family well.
+I mentioned my new love and said he was my reward for all the shit things that had happened in my life, and Dr Hough turned around with a sharp look I will never forget, and said “No Andi.
 YOU are the reward for all the shit things that have happened.”
 These words have stuck with me and I will always be grateful for them.

 When I moved back home in April 2009… to say I was shocked is an understatement.
 My mother’s drug abuse had grown completely out of control.
 Her paranoid delusions were so bad I could not stand it and moved in with my (very) new boyfriend after just 8 weeks.
 The guilt of leaving Nick behind and the shock over how bad our mother had gotten was overwhelming.
 The company was being liquidated; I was losing my job and responsible for paying back thousands in surety for the office rental agreement that I had stupidly signed.
 Everything was falling apart around me again… it was like the last 6 idyllic months in town had vanished.
 Had they even existed?
 Had I dreamt it all?